fliphess/forky/README.md

 ## Registration Flow
 1. Create user account on site, or be notified the register page using .meet <name>
-2. Get email, visit link
+2. Get email, visit link to get subscribed.
-3. Subscribed
-4. Edit profile, set nick, hostname and other irc data
+3. Edit profile, set nick, hostname and other irc data
-5. Generate registration token
+4. Generate registration token
-6. msg bot /msg <botnick> register <token>
+5. msg bot /msg <botnick> register <token>
-7. you are registered!
+6. you are registered!

 ## Login Flow
 1. Login to django web ui